alex-karpenko/MovieDB/README.md

 MovieDB
 ========

-MovieDB is training application to complete Udacity Android development course.
-App displays list of most popular (or top rated) films by www.themoviedb.org site's version and give possibility to view some details about film, like Title, Rating, Overview, poster image etc.
+MovieDB is an application to complete Udacity course of development for Android.
+App displays a list of most popular (or top rated) movies by version of www.themoviedb.org site and gives possibility to view some details about film, like Title, Rating, Overview, poster image etc.

 ### themoviedb.org API Key is required.